Dover's Gothic Revival: The Mayor's Parlour Open Days

 About the Mayor's Parlour

-Following a period of decline for Maison Dieu, Dover District Council (DDC) undertook an ambitious £8.5m project at Maison Dieu, including support from the National Heritage Lottery Fund, to restore the whole complex and bring it back into vibrant use.
-Working with DCC and architects Haverstock LLP, we are delighted to have brought the Mayor’s Parlour Block suite of rooms back to life, set in one corner of the upper ground floor with a private staircase to further rooms above.
+Over the last few years, an ambitious £10.5m project, led by Dover District Council and funded by the National Lottery Heritage Fund and other partners, has restored the building and brought it back into vibrant use.
+Working with Dover District Council and architects Haverstock LLP, we are delighted to have brought the Mayor’s Parlour suite of rooms back to life, set in one corner of the upper ground floor with a private staircase to further rooms above.

 Getting there